All Episodes

 They were doing this intentionally.

-They're all Democrat partisans where they wanted to see us beat and they were using the polls as a weapon against us during the election.
+They're all Democrat partisans where they wanted to see us beat, and they were using the polls as a weapon against us during the election.

 There's nothing wrong with the polling industry.

-It's the people that were in the world.
+It's the people that were.

 I disagree.

-I don't think they do know how to poll anymore, or do they care to do it accurately because they can't be this wrong this often.
+I don't think they do know how to poll anymore or do they care to do it accurately because they can't be this wrong this often.

 They did it on purpose, Sean.